slak1/curlToPy.js/README.md

 (CurlFileName)    it's a curl's commands copied for exemple from chrome debugger and writted on the same folder as curlToPy.js

-(WriteFileName)   it's a file name of converted file to Python code.
+(WriteFileName)   it's a file name of converted file to Python code. (not obligatory)

 curlToPy.js of course depends from : node.js ,
       and        curlconverter  --> to install -->  npm install --save curlconverter